atolab/zenoh-web/content/docs/getting-started/installation.md

 [...]
 ```

-## Installing client library
+## Install the client library
-To develop your application zenoh application, you need to install a zenoh client library.
-Depending your programmation language, choose one of the following API and refer to the installation and usage instructions in here:
+To develop your zenoh application, you need to install a zenoh client library.
+Depending on your preferred programming language, choose one of the following APIs and refer to the installation and usage instructions:

 - [Python API](https://github.com/eclipse-zenoh/zenoh-python)
 - [C API (only zenoh-net API)](https://github.com/eclipse-zenoh/zenoh-c)